AlgoMaster Logo

 A distributed system syncs data across nodes.
 The same record arrives from three different sources.
 Your database now has three copies of "truth."

 These scenarios share the same root cause: duplicate data.
-In distributed systems, duplicates are not a bug to be fixed, they are a fundamental reality to be managed.
+In distributed systems, duplicates are a normal condition to design for.
 Networks drop packets.
 Services retry requests.
 Users double-click submit buttons.

-This chapter covers how to detect and eliminate duplicates across different scenarios: file storage, message processing, database records, and API requests.
-You will learn six battle-tested strategies that show up repeatedly in production systems and system design interviews alike.
+This chapter covers how to detect and handle duplicates across different scenarios: file storage, message processing, database records, and API requests.
+The important skill is choosing the right deduplication boundary: content, message, record, or request.